-This easy Homemade Chicken Broccoli Rice Casserole is filled with juicy chunks of chicken breast, broccoli, and tender rice all smothered in a luscious homemade cream sauce.
-Topped with cheese and crushed buttery crackers, enjoy this comforting Chicken Broccoli Casserole for an easy crowd-pleasing dinner.
+This easy Chicken Broccoli Rice Casserole is filled with juicy chunks of chicken breast, broccoli, and tender rice all smothered in a cheesy, luscious, homemade cream sauce.
+Topped with cheese and crushed buttery crackers, enjoy this kid-friendly Broccoli Rice Casserole Recipe for your next easy weeknight meal.

 Chicken Broccoli Rice Casserole – A complete meal